GenerateNU/movewealth/backend/README.md

 10. Install Postman
 11. Make a new tab, and send a GET request to ```http://localhost:8080/health``` and ensure that the returned result is ```{ "status": "ok", "message": "API is running" }```
 12. Make a MongoDB account and get Sierra to add you to the list of users by providing you an email
-13. Run ```pre-commit install```

-# Software Bootcamp Onboarding

-1. Checkout the API endpoints in the ```persons``` controller using Postman
-2. Hit the ```/new``` endpoint to add yourself to the DB!
-3. Sign into your MongoDB account in the browser and verify that your name appears in the collection!
-4. Get MongoDB VSCode extension
-5. Make a new branch using git and make a new endpoint to fetch yourself